What is Stigma?

-According to the World Health Organization (WHO), research over the last 30 years has convincingly demonstrated that the mass media are one of the most significant influences on belief systems.
-Since people with stigmatised illnesses do not usually announce themselves, people often form their attitudes through the news reports, films and television programmes they see.
+People with stigmatised illnesses do not usually announce themselves.
+That is why the media’s representation of mental ill health is so important.
+People often form their attitudes towards mental health through the news reports or television programmes they watch, or radio they listen to.
 For that reason, the media have a significant role to play in reducing stigma towards people with mental health difficulties.

-- News stories often sensationalise crimes committed by people with metal health difficulties, even if the person’s mental health is of no relevance to the story.
+News stories often sensationalise crimes committed by people with mental health difficulties, even if the person’s mental health is of no relevance to the story.

-- The media often represents people with mental health problems as being violent, dangerous and unpredictable.
+The media often represent people with mental health problems as being violent, dangerous, and unpredictable.